zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/local.md

 ---
-description: Store artifacts on your local filesystem
+description: How to store artifacts on your local filesystem
 ---

 The local Artifact Store is a built-in ZenML [Artifact Store](./overview.md)